Survivors pick up pieces in flood-hit Indonesia as more rain predicted

 Jakarta on Wednesday said it was revoking environmental permits of several companies suspected of worsening the disaster's impact.

-Eight companies will be summoned on Monday in a probe, Environment Minister Hanif Faisol Nurofiq said.

-Should evidence show corporate involvement in illegal logging or land clearing, which aggravated the disaster, "investigations could escalate to criminal prosecution", Hanif said.
+Should evidence show corporate involvement in illegal logging or land clearing, which aggravated the disaster, "investigations could escalate to criminal prosecution", said Environment Minister Hanif Faisol Nurofiq.

 The scale of the disaster has made relief efforts challenging.